mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 	- Dress appropriately
 	- Be concise and stay on task
 	- Don't talk over your mentor
-	- Don't be rude to others
 	- Food is not the focus
 	- Don't let your eyes drift - Make sure your body language says you are there and you are into it.
-Eye contact.
 	- Stay until the end
 - Active listening
-	- Appropriate eye contact
-	- Effective note taking
+    - Listen more and talk less
+	- Take notes effectively
-	- Summary of main points
+	- Summary the main points
 	- Summarize action items

-## Never frustrate your mentor
+## Never ever frustrate your mentor
 You may have seen doctor office posters stating these...
 - I don't understand why are you paying me to give advices which you don't follow.
 - If you believe your google search is giving better solution to your health problems, why are you here?